petherEm/petherEm/README.md

-- 👋 Hi, I’m @petherEm, running my WebDev and business consulting as PiotrDev
+- 👋 Hi, I’m @petherEm, running my WebDev and business consulting as vabank.dev
 - 🔞 I am a seasoned (15+ years) Senior Manager in Banking & Finance industry
 - 👀 I’m mainly exploring data science fields, geo data visualization and web3 concepts
-- 📫 You can reach me via my GitHub, LinkedIn profile or messaging through my website **piotrdev.com** or **piotrmaciejewski.com**
+- 📫 You can reach me via my GitHub, LinkedIn profile or messaging through my website **vabank.dev** or **piotrmaciejewski.com**

 <!---
 petherEm/petherEm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.